denizddogru/NetCoreWebApi_CleanArchitecture/README.md

 ## Learning Objectives
 - Understand and implement N-Layer and Clean Architecture
+- Understand the (hexagonal,onion,clean) architectures and how to convert from an N-Layer project to a Clean Architecture project
 - Apply best practices in API development using ASP.NET Core
 - Gain hands-on experience with various aspects of modern API development
 - Learn to integrate advanced features like caching and message queuing